supaglue-labs/supaglue/docs/versioned_docs/version-0.1.x/tutorial.md

    The `syncConfig` function creates a Sync Config that would allow customers to pull all Account records from their Salesforce instance into the sample app's Postgres database every 15 minutes.

-1. Now call the `schema` function to create a schema object.

-   The schema object exposes the specified Salesforce Account fields to your customers and lets them map them to fields in the sample app's Postgres database.
+1. The schema object exposes the specified Salesforce Account fields to your customers and lets them map them to fields in the sample app's Postgres database.

    ```tsx title='apps/sample-app/supaglue-config/account.ts'
    ...